 Lack of folding legs

-Zwift Hub: construction and set up
+Zwift Hub review: construction and set up

 When unboxing a smart trainer, usually, you're left to discover a lot of unnamed parts and maybe a manual to aid with assembly.
 This norm is put into harsh contrast when unboxing the Zwift Hub.
 The parts are simple, the instructions easy to follow and even the least technically minded will be able to set the trainer up in around 5 -10 minutes.
 Mounting the bike will also be incredibly simple due to the incorporation of cards designed to help you measure the dropouts of your bike and easy to understand adapters.